-If you haven't figured it out already, your eCommerce homepage is one of the best places to drive engagement, boost conversions, and reduce bounce rates.
+Your eCommerce homepage is one of the best places to drive engagement, boost conversions, and reduce bounce rates.

-So how do you build a high-converting eCommerce homepage—one that attracts customers to purchase?
+But how do you build a high-converting eCommerce homepage—one that attracts customers to purchase?

 The answer is a simple one - by offering what your visitors are looking for.